TheLanguageArchive/ISOcat2CCR/README.md

 You can easily add the URLs as they appear in your resource.
 Do notice that not all ISOcat Data Categories have been taken along to the CCR.

-Also note that the descending order of the mappings is import, i.e., the highest numbers have to be mapped first to prevent partial replacements.
+Also note that the descending order of the mappings is important, i.e., the highest numbers have to be mapped first to prevent partial replacements.